SteplerN/TankStrike/README.txt

 	};

-	using CAPSLOCK/camelCase(if its not a function) styles is a crime must lead you to very awful aftermaths!!!
+	using CAPSLOCK/camelCase(if its not a function) styles is a crime and must lead you to very awful aftermaths!!!

 }